awsdocs/amazon-athena-user-guide/doc_source/performance-tuning.md

 + Use filters to reduce the amount of data to be scanned\.
 + Whenever possible, add a `LIMIT` clause\.

-** Avoid referring to many views and tables in a single query** – Because queries with many views and/or tables must load a large amount of data to a single node, out of memory errors can occur\.
+** Avoid referring to many views and tables in a single query** – Because queries with many views and/or tables must load a large amount of data, out of memory errors can occur\.
 If possible, avoid referring to an excessive number of views or tables in a single query\.

 **Avoid large JSON strings** – If data is stored in a single JSON string and the size of the JSON data is large, out of memory errors can occur when the JSON data is processed\.